simplex-chat/simplex-chat/blog/20221108-simplex-chat-v4.2-security-audit-new-website.md

 ### Some small things

-1. Change group member role is a very basic feature, but it was only added in this release.
+1. Changing group member role is a very basic feature, but it was only added in this release.

-2. You can now mark the whole conversation as unread, for example if you accidentally marked all messages as read and you want to review it later.
+2. You can now mark a conversation as unread, for example if you accidentally marked all messages as read and you want to review it later.

-3. You now can send stickers and GIFs from Android keyboards, and, finally, the bug with backspace button is resolved as well.
+3. Send stickers and GIFs from Android keyboards, and, finally, the bug with backspace button is resolved as well.

 ### Change your delivery address (BETA)